kathrinnp/DarkRayNet/README.md

 *prevent_extrapolation* (default: True) If any of the input parameters are outside of the trained parameter regions this raises a warning and the corresponding cosmic ray fluxes are zero.

-*init_particles* (default ["DM Antiprotons", "Secondary Antiprotons"])[8] Only for the particle types initialized here the corresponding networks can be called for flux predictions.
+*init_particles* (default ["DM Antiprotons", "Secondary Antiprotons"])[9] Only for the particle types initialized here the corresponding networks can be called for flux predictions.
 This is necessary as each particle type has its own network and thus the networks are only loaded if they are needed.

-**predict** (particle_list,  propagation_parameters,  DM_mass  =  None,  DM_fs  =  None,  sigma_v  =  None)
+**predict** (particle_list,  propagation_parameters,  DM_mass  =  None,  DM_fs  =  None,  sigma_v  =  None, coalescence_parameters = None)

 Inputs: